gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 an appropriate number of ranks or OpenMP threads to occupy all of them.
 The number of ranks can be controlled using the
-``-nt`` and ``-ntmpi`` options. ``-nt`` represents the total number of threads to be used (which can be a mix of thread-MPI and OpenMP threads.
+``-nt`` and ``-ntmpi`` options. ``-nt`` represents the total number of threads to be used (which can be a mix of thread-MPI and OpenMP threads).

 Hybrid/heterogeneous acceleration
 .................................